distributedci/dci-openshift-agent/common-roles/mirror-catalog/README.md

 ## Outputs

-The role copies the ImageContentSourcePolicy file generated into a temporary file with `icsp_<image-name>.` prefix.
+The role copies a generated Image Sources manifest file into a temporary file with `imagesource_<image-name>.` prefix.

-The `icsp` file can be used directly to apply the image content source policies into a running cluster.
-Or, it could also be used by extracting the `repositoryDigestMirrors` from it, and combining it with [the install-config.yml from an IPI installation](https://openshift-kni.github.io/baremetal-deploy/4.8/Deployment.html#_modify_the_install_config_yaml_file_to_use_the_disconnected_registry_optional)
+The Image Source file can be used directly to apply the image source into a running cluster.
+Or, it could also be used by extracting the mirrors from it and combining it with [the install-config.yml from an IPI installation](https://openshift-kni.github.io/baremetal-deploy/4.8/Deployment.html#_modify_the_install_config_yaml_file_to_use_the_disconnected_registry_optional)

-The role also sets a variable with the path to the file: `mc_icsp_file.path`
+The role also sets a variable with the path to the file: `mc_is_file.path`

 ## Example Playbook